Miss Saigon: Act 1

 The bargirls hold a "wedding ceremony" for Chris and Kim ("Dju Vui Vai"), with Gigi toasting Kim as the "real" Miss Saigon.
 Thuy, Kim's cousin, to whom she was betrothed at thirteen, arrives to take her home.
 He has since become an officer in the North Vietnamese Army and is disgusted to find her with a white man ("Thuy's Arrival").
 The two men confront each other, drawing their firearms.
 Kim tells Thuy that their arranged marriage is now nullified because her parents are dead, and she no longer harbors any feelings for him because of his betrayal.
 Thuy curses them all and storms out ("What's This I Find").
 Chris promises to take Kim with him when he leaves Vietnam.
 Chris and Kim dance to the same song as on their first night ("Last Night of The World").

 Three years later, in 1978, a street parade is taking place in Saigon (since renamed Ho Chi Minh City) to celebrate the third anniversary of the reunification of Vietnam and the defeat of the Americans ("The Morning of The Dragon").
 Thuy, now a commissar in the new Communist government, has ordered his soldiers to look for the still-corrupt Engineer.
 For the Communist Party, he goes by the name "Tran Van Dinh" and has spent the past three years working in the rice fields as part of a re-education program.
 Thuy orders the Engineer to find Kim and bring her to him.
-Although the intervening period is not shown, it is apparent that Kim and Chris have become separated in the three years separating the two acts.
+Although the intervening period is not shown, it is apparent that Kim and Chris have become separated in the three year time jump.
 Kim has been hiding in an impoverished area, still in love with Chris and steadfastly believing that Chris will return to Vietnam and rescue her.
 Meanwhile, Chris is in bed with his new American wife, Ellen, when he wakes from a dream shouting Kim's name.
 Ellen and Kim both swear their devotion to Chris from opposite ends of the world ("I Still Believe").